- Comparative Politics

 - M.A., George Washington University

-- Ph.D. in progress, George Washington University
+- Ph.D., George Washington University